 “Each game I run approximately seven miles, I accelerate forty to sixty times and I change direction every five seconds,” says Gonzalez.
 “As a defender, I tackle the most and I have to get up very quickly to keep ahead of the offense.”

-It has been estimated that on average, Gonzalez spends eighty-eight minutes of each game trying to keep the opponents away from his team’s goal.
-The results of his efforts have clearly paid off: Gonzalez won two MLS Cups with the Galaxy in 2011 and 2012, and is a member of the U.S. Men’s National Team.
-Read more »
+It has been estimated that on average, Gonzalez spends 88 minutes of each game trying to keep the opponents away from his team’s goal.
+The results of his efforts have clearly paid off: Gonzalez won two MLS Cups with the Galaxy in 2011 and 2012 and has competed as part of the U.S. Men’s National Team.

 Yepes, known to his fans and teammates as “Super Mario,” started his career as a forward before becoming a defender.
 He has earned championships playing for Colombia, France and Italy.
 Read more »

-The Real Madrid forward won the 2013 FIFA* Ballon d’Or, awarded to the best player in the world, for the second time in his career.
+Cristiano Ronaldo, soccer start for Real Madrid, is the 2013 FIFA* Ballon d’Or.
+The award for the best player in the world goes to Ronaldo for the second time in his illustrious career.
 The prestigious award is presented each year to the best soccer player, as voted on by coaches, team captains and journalists from around the world.

 Ronaldo had a sensational 2013, where he netted 62 goals in 52 games for his club and the Portuguese National Team.
 Read more »